telefonicaid/fiware-orion/test/acceptance/behave/README.md

   - In expression value have multiples expressions uses `&` as separator, and in each operation use `>>>` as separator between the key and the value,
      ex:
          `| condition_expression | q>>>temperature>40&georel>>>near&geometry>>>point&coords>>>40.6391 |`
+  - If `notification_http_url` has `replace_host` value, ex: http://replace_host:1234/notify, it string is replaced internally by the hostname (used to notifications).
+  - If you do like to use the subscriptionId of the subscription created previously, use `previous subs` value

 ## Tags